barclayd/Harry-Potter-RPG-Java/README.md

-# RPG-Java
+# Harry Potter Theemed RPG

-Harry Potter themed RPG game built using Java
+Harry Potter themed RPG game built using Java 💫

 ### Motivation
 This is a game based inspired by the wonderful book, Harry Potter and the Chamber of Secrets